vikitravels/vikitravels.github.io/_posts/2026-06-16-trip-to-paris.md

 ```

 > Look for BOULANGERIE for fresh bakery in Paris
+Remember `Bonjour, parlez-vous anglais ?` → Hello, do you speak English
 {: .prompt-tip }

 * Arrive at airport → taxi/Bolt to hotel